 Overview of Carson Wealth

 The firm’s roots go back to 1983, when Ron Carson started the independent advisory firm Carson Wealth in Omaha, Nebraska.
 CWM, LLC was formed in 2010.

-Today, CWM, LLC has nearly 30 offices nationwide under the Carson Wealth branding, as well as a network of partner offices that do business under their own branding and ownership but tap the company’s resources for research, technology, marketing, operations and compliance, among other areas.
+Today, CWM, LLC has roughly 30 offices nationwide under the Carson Wealth branding, as well as a network of partner offices that do business under their own branding and ownership but tap the company’s resources for research, technology, marketing, operations and compliance, among other areas.
 Carson Group Coaching, another division of the company, offers coaching to other financial advisors.

 CWM has approximately 850 employees, about 250 of whom perform investment advisory functions, including research.
-Their specialties include proprietary model portfolios, insurance and annuities and employer-sponsored retirement plans.
+The firm’s specialties include proprietary model portfolios, insurance and annuities and employer-sponsored retirement plans.

 Ron Carson, who is the CEO of The Carson Group, is the majority shareholder of the firm’s parent company, Carson Group Holdings.
 He’s been named to the Forbes List of America’s Top Wealth Advisors several times, and is regularly ranked among Barron’s top advisors.
 He has written many books on financial planning and wealth, including “Tested in the Trenches,” “Avalanche” and “The Sustainable Edge,” and also frequently contributes to media outlets including CNBC, FoxBusiness and Bloomberg.